Migratable 2.3.0

 Console.WriteLine($"New version: {migrator.GetVersion()}");

 The Describe() method is designed to give confidence in proceeding.
-For MySQL/MariaDB, for example, it shows the server and database name.
-The code above passes in the folder ./migrations to LoadMigrations.
-That folder should contain something like:
+For MySQL/MariaDB it shows the server and database name.

 How it works

-There are 2 components, with an optional third:
+There are 2 necessary components, with two optional ones:

 • Migrator - what your code should interact with to load/perform migrations